vinyldns/rfcs/text/0000-ptr-correspondance.md

 The application has 2 kinds of users:

 1. **Casual users** - these are users who simply want to give names to things.
 They generally are not aware of the complexity of DNS, or even what a DNS record is.
+These users typically use the _batch change_ screen to make their changes.
 2. **Advanced users** - these are users who are generally well-versed in DNS, and will be familiar with the concepts of PTR, A, AAAA records and the idea of PTR correspondance.
+These users typically manage their zones via the _zone_ screen.

 The recommended approach is to facilitate PTR correspondance via an option when users manage records.
 We do not want to manage the correspondance for users automatically, as there are valid use cases when correspondance is not needed as well as times when a PTR record _should_ have multiple forward records associated with it.

-Casual users generally use the _batch change_ screen to make their changes; whereas advanced users will typically manage their zones via the _zone_ screen.

 ## Batch Screen

-1. For any ADD record change for an A or AAAA record, allow the user to check a box to automatically update the corresponding PTR record.
-This check box should be **checked** by default.
+1. For any ADD record change for an A or AAAA record, provide the user the option to automatically update the corresponding PTR record.
+This options should be **enabled** by default.
-1. For any DELETE record change for an A or AAAA record, allow the user to check a box to automatically delete the corresponding PTR record.
-This check box should be **checked** by default.
+1. For any DELETE record change for an A or AAAA record, provide the user the option to automatically delete the corresponding PTR record.
+This options should be **enabled** by default.
-1. For any ADD record change for a PTR record, allow the user to check a box to automatically update the corresponding A or AAAA record.
-This check box should be **checked** by default.
+1. For any ADD record change for a PTR record, provide the user the option to automatically update the corresponding A or AAAA record.
+This options should be **enabled** by default.
-1. For any DELETE record change for a PTR record, allow the user to check a box to automatically delete the corresponding A or AAAA record.
-This check box should be **checked** by default.
+1. For any DELETE record change for a PTR record, provide the user the option to automatically delete the corresponding A or AAAA record.
+This options should be **enabled** by default.

 ## Zone Screen

-1. When a user chooses to Create a new A or AAAA record set, allow the user to check a box to automatically update the corresponding PTR records.  **checked** by default.
+1. When a user chooses to Create a new A or AAAA record set, provide the user the option to automatically update the corresponding PTR records.
+This options should be **enabled** by default.
-1. When a user chooses to Update an A or AAAA record set, allow the user to check a box to automatically update the corresponding PTR records.  **checked** by default.
+1. When a user chooses to Update an A or AAAA record set, provide the user the option to automatically update the corresponding PTR records.
+This options should be **enabled** by default.
-1. When a user chooses to Delete an A or AAAA record set, allow the user to check a box to automatically delete the corresponding PTR records.  **checked** by default.
+1. When a user chooses to Delete an A or AAAA record set, provide the user the option to automatically delete the corresponding PTR records.
+This options should be **enabled** by default.
-1. When a user chooses to Create a new PTR record set, allow the user to check a box to automatically update the corresponding A or AAAA records.  **checked** by default.
+1. When a user chooses to Create a new PTR record set, provide the user the option to automatically update the corresponding A or AAAA records.
+This options should be **enabled** by default.
-1. When a user chooses to Update a PTR record set, allow the user to check a box to automatically update the corresponding A or AAAA records.  **checked** by default.
+1. When a user chooses to Update a PTR record set, provide the user the option to automatically update the corresponding A or AAAA records.
+This options should be **enabled** by default.
-1. When a user chooses to Delete a PTR record set, allow the user to check a box to automatically delete the corresponding A or AAAA records.  **checked** by default.
+1. When a user chooses to Delete a PTR record set, provide the user the option to automatically delete the corresponding A or AAAA records.
+This options should be **enabled** by default.

 ## Use Cases

+**Note: For all use cases, the user can choose to create | update | delete a record set from the batch screen or the zone screen.
+Both entry mechanisms apply to the use cases defined below.**

 ### Create an A or a AAAA record set with PTR correspondance enabled

-_Note: This can be entered via batch or zone screen, the net action is to create an A record set_

 1. System detects that a new A record set is to be created and the PTR correspondance flag is set to `true`
 2. For each IP address in the A record set, lookup the corresponding PTR record in our database to see if it already exists